What is celiac disease and why does it occur?

 The main medical tests include:

-1. Blood test (specific antibodies)
+1. Blood tests (specific antibodies)

 2. Intestinal biopsy

-3. Genetic test (HLA-DQ2 and HLA-DQ8)
+3. Genetic testing (HLA-DQ2 and HLA-DQ8)

-It helps determine genetic predisposition to the disease.
+Helps determine genetic predisposition to the disease.
 If the result is negative, it is unlikely that you have celiac disease.

 Treatment and natural alternatives for people with celiac disease

-The main treatment is a strict gluten-free diet , but there are natural tools that can promote intestinal recovery and overall body balance.
+The main treatment is a strict gluten-free diet, but there are natural tools that can promote intestinal recovery and overall body balance.

 🌿 1.
 Probiotic supplements

 🥦 2.
-Essential Minerals and Vitamins
+Essential minerals and vitamins

-People with celiac disease often have deficiencies in iron, calcium, magnesium, zinc, and B vitamins .
+People with celiac disease often have deficiencies in iron, calcium, magnesium, zinc, and B vitamins.
 A well-formulated natural supplement can help compensate for these deficiencies.

 🍵 3.
 Digestive and anti-inflammatory plants